 There is a misconception about newly-graduated millennials.
 The older generations would argue that millennials are having the time of their lives: living with little to no care, going to parties every night and eating delicious, unhealthy food.
 Though that may be true for some, the reality for most can be stark.

-For most millennials fresh out of college, finding cheap enough rent and a good paying job is like finding Waldo in Where’s Waldo: The Adults Addition.
+For most millennials post college, finding cheap enough rent and a good paying job is like finding Waldo in Where’s Waldo: The Adults Addition.
 Cost of living in urban areas keeps rising and, with that rise, comes a deeper struggle.
 All in all, it’s a tedious and gregarious process that can often leave them floundering.

 However, there is hope!